efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoShape/GeoTwistedTrap.md

 The `GeoTwistedTrap` class represents a twisted trapezoid.
 Two faces at $\pm \Delta z$ (`Dz`)  are parallel to each other and to the $x-y$ plane.
 The centers of the faces are offset by a vector whose polar and azimuthal angles respectively are $\theta$ and $\phi$.
 At $-\Delta z$, two edges parallel to the $x$-axis are offset by $\pm \Delta y_1$ (`Dy1`) from the face’s center, and these two faces have *half-lengths* of $\Delta x_{1}$ (`Dx1`) and $\Delta x_{2}$ (`Dx2`).
 The face at $+\Delta z$ are similar:  two edges parallel to the $x$-axis are offset by $\pm \Delta y_2$ (`Dy2`) from the face’s center, and these two faces have *half-lengths* of $\Delta x_{3}$ (`Dx3`) and $\Delta x_{4}$ (`Dx4`).

-The face at $\p \Delta z$ is twisted with respect to the one at $\m \Delta z$  of an angle defined by $\phi Twist$.
+The face at $+ \Delta z$ is twisted with respect to the one at $- \Delta z$  of an angle defined by $\phi Twist$.
 The tilt angle $\alpha$ defines the angle with respect to the y axis from the centre of the top and bottom trapezoids.
 It transforms the two trapezoids from isosceles to scalene.

 The constructor fills the `GeoTwistedTrap` with these values and the accessors return them.